facn2/week1-Ba6e5-Developers/README.md

 * Profiles - each team member has a profile linking to github, codewars and linkedIn

 ### Stretch Goals
-* Previous work - include a section on giving examples of previous projecct
+* Previous work - include a section on giving examples of previous project